Azure/azure-sdk-for-python/doc/deprecation_process.md

 - Ensure `ci_enabled = false` is NOT present in pyproject.toml.
 If it is, remove the line, as this will prevent you from releasing the package.

-## Update Development Status classifier in setup.py
+## setup.py

-Update `setup.py` to change the `Development Status` classifier to `Development Status :: 7 - Inactive`.
+- Update the `Development Status` classifier in `setup.py` to `Development Status :: 7 - Inactive`.

-`Inactive` packages are disabled from most CI verification such as tests/mypy/pylint/etc., therefore the CI should be faster and have fewer requirements.
+  - `Inactive` packages are disabled from most CI verification such as tests/mypy/pylint/etc., therefore the CI should be faster and have fewer requirements.

 # Step 2: Resolve all open issues/PRs corresponding to the library.